linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

     [![OpenVPN Connect, connected.](/docs/assets/openvpn-ios-connected-small.png)](/docs/assets/openvpn-ios-connected.png)

 8. OpenVPN Connect's app settings can be used to further tweak the connection.
-Here you can specify whether the VPN is to be used over WiFi connections, cellular, or both; disable Google DNS and other options.
+Here you can specify whether the VPN is to be used over WiFi connections, cellular, or both; disable Google DNS if you want to only receive DNS addresses from the VPN server.

     For detailed explanations of each choice, see the [OpenVPN Connect iOS FAQ](https://docs.openvpn.net/docs/openvpn-connect/openvpn-connect-ios-faq.html).

     [![OpenVPN Connect settings.](/docs/assets/openvpn-settings-ios-small.png)](/docs/assets/openvpn-settings-ios.png)

+9. After the profile is imported and you confirm it works properly, back up the client credential files to external storage and delete the key and certificate files from the device.
+Once imported, they'll reside in the VPN profile and no longer need to remain on the device storage which is readable by other applications.

 ### Linux